Seller Financing in Real Property Transactions in Texas

 Traditionally, a buyer of real property (for which they are not paying cash) seeks a loan from a bank or similar lending institution to pay for the property.
 For a variety of reasons, such as the buyer being unable to obtain a traditional loan, buyers and sellers turn to seller financing to pay for the sale of property.
 This article will briefly outline how seller financing works, the advantages and disadvantages of using seller financing, and regulations regarding its use.

-If, after reading this article, you have further questions regarding seller financing in Austin, Pflugerville, or Round Rock, contact the real estate attorneys at the Law Office of Farren Smith for a consultation.
+If, after reading this article, you have further questions regarding seller financing in Austin, Pflugerville, or Round Rock, contact the real estate attorneys at the Law Office of Farren Sheehan for a consultation.